sanghack81/sanghack81.github.io/index.md

 and developing theory of causal effect identifiability.

+- (Nov 2019) Paper on transportability is accepted at AAAI'20 (oral).
+Additionally, the GID paper is also invited as a sister track (oral).
 - (Jul 2019) I am thrilled to announce that my paper on general identifiability won the best paper award at UAI'19.
 - (Jul 2019) I am joining Columbia University as an Associate Research Scientist!
 - (May 2019) Two papers are accepted at UAI'19.